 Bankwell's plans come amid an ongoing push by SBA Administrator Isabel Casillas Guzman for more small-dollar lending in the agency's flagship 7(a) program.

-During fiscal 2024, from October 1 to September 30, the dollar volume of loans totaling $150,000 or less increased $780 million over the fiscal 2023 result.
+During fiscal 2024, from Oct.
+1 to Sept.
+30, the dollar volume of loans totaling $150,000 or less increased $780 million over the fiscal 2023 result.
 "The rise in small-dollar lending in SBA programs reflects the Biden-Harris administration's understanding of the crucial role small businesses play in growing the economy, creating jobs, and fueling the nation's historic small-business boom," an SBA spokesperson said.

 Bankwell's apparent big-loan bias wasn't a choice as much as a fact of life, according to Hildebrand.
-"At the end of the day, a lot of tasks in banking are still done manually," Hildebrand said.
+"At the end of the day, a lot of tasks in banking are still done manually," he said.
 Given that reality, it's natural that small banks, including Bankwell, have focused on larger relationships and larger-dollar transactions "because they're just going to make you more money."

 Now, both Blake and Hildebrand believe technology like Lendio's can generate further increases in small-dollar lending, along with increased participation in 7(a) by Main Street banks.
 "You'll see some of these community banks with the appetite to adopt digital experiences grow their volume of SBA loans and take market share," Blake said.